elfhosted/docs.elfhosted.com/docs/app/mediaflow-proxy.md

 ## How do I use it?

-You won't see a link on your ElfHosted dashboard, since MediaFlow Proxy has no UI, but your proxy URL will be `https://<username>-mediaflow-proxy.elfhosted.com`
+You'll find a link on your ElfHosted apps dashboard to MediaFlow Proxy, which provides some generic details.
+Use the URL for this link when you configure addons which support MediaFlow Proxy.

 ### Set the API password